cole8888/SRNE-Solar-Charge-Controller-Monitor/README.md

 This repository contains several example programs for reading data from SRNE solar charge controllers using Raspberry Pi, ESP32, ESP8266 and Arduino Nano / Uno.

-Based on the modbus manuals, this should also work with some Renogy controllers, but I do not have one on hand to test with.
+Based on the modbus manuals, this should also work with some Renogy controllers, but I don't have one to test with.
+Also, verify the wiring is compatible with your controller.

 <hr>

 ## Example Setups:

 Here are some example programs to get started.
-If you follow the setup instructions in the readme files of each directory you should be able to talk to your controller.
+If you follow the setup instructions in the readme files of each directory, you should be able to talk to your controller.
 If you are just getting started, don't use the MQTT ones.

 ### [Raspberry Pi](./RaspberryPi-Examples/)